Research Program:

 Academic Publications:

-Accepted (March 2023).
+April 2023.
 Sound Change in Western Andalusian Spanish: An Acoustic Analysis of Phonemic Voiceless Stops.
 With Nicholas Henriksen and Micha Fischer.
 Journal of Phonetics.

 December 2022.
 Sociophonetic Investigation of the Spanish Alveolar Trill /r/ in Two Canonical-Trill Varieties.
 With Nicholas Henriksen and Shayna Greenley.
 Language and Speech.